 The wait time barely exists.
 My toto and my wife’s custom job arrived in about five minutes.
 If “neopolitan” is Italian for “floppy,” the description is perfect.
 You could easily smash a slice up like a work memo and eat it at once.
 The intensity of the heat gives it a smoky flavor (only 800 degrees, no big deal), and the taste is much bigger than visuals let on.
 My wife said the bread tasted just like it did when she ate bread in Italy, and chided me repeatedly when I handed over the crust.

-The music wasn’t invasive (is there any even?), and the staff stayed out of our business unless called upon.
-It’s almost like we were eating at home, and the prices (My pizza was $11.50, my wife’s just over $12) rival that of delivery schlock but the difference in quality borders on humorous.
+Neither the music nor the staff were invasive.
+It was almost like we were eating at home, and the prices (My pizza was $11.50, my wife’s just over $12) rival that of delivery schlock.

 Punch might be only the beginning.
-We’re already the only suburb housing a Wild Bill’s and a Cowboy Jack’s, but a successful Punch might be what it takes for the Blue Plate Group or the owners of the Blue Door Pub to take a look at some of our spaces and imagine their next restaurant in there.
-One step beyond that, who knows what might be opening up in our slowly-evolving abode.
+Woodbury is already the only suburb housing a Wild Bill’s and a Cowboy Jack’s, but a successful Punch might be what it takes for the Blue Plate Group or the owners of the Blue Door Pub to take a look at some spaces and imagine their next restaurant in there.
+One step beyond that, who knows.

 Whether or not Punch Pizza’s a sign of the revolution, I’m happy it’s here to break up the monotony.